Table of Contents

 Children need different types and amounts of information depending on their age.
 Begin with some simple ideas that you think are most important.
 Very small children may be too young to be told the name of the disease or many details, but try to be as honest as possible.
 You can tell them more and more in age-appropriate ways as the children get older and can understand more details.

 Young children need information mostly about things that affect them right now.
-School-aged kids may need some basic information about what to do if they bleed.
-(All children should be taught that it is not a good idea to touch anyone's blood.)
+School-aged kids may need some basic information about what to do if they bleed (all children should be taught that it is not a good idea to touch anyone's blood).
 Teenagers will require more information about how HIV is spread and how to prevent this from happening.
-It is important that all children know they cannot infect friends or family through casual contact (e.g., hugging, kissing, using the same toilet).
+It is important that all children know they can not infect friends or family through casual contact (e.g., hugging, kissing, using the same toilet).

 Your children may feel isolated, angry, scared, or depressed by knowledge of their HIV status.
 It may help if there is someone else to whom they can talk.
-Even before you talk to your child about her or his being HIV+, you can arrange a support network consisting of heath care providers and trusted family and friends.
+Even before you tell your child that she or he is living with HIV, you can arrange a support network consisting of heath care providers and trusted family and friends.

-While laws protect HIV+ people from discrimination, you may not want your children to let everyone know their HIV status.
+While some countries' laws protect people living with HIV from discrimination, you may not want your children to let everyone know their HIV status.
 You can tell your children that HIV is a private family matter and that you will decide as a family whom to tell and how they should be told.

 While it can be extremely difficult to disclose HIV information to children, it is better to tell your children as early as you can, especially once they start asking questions.
 It is usually easier to tell the truth than to try to cover up the diagnosis.
 Once children know, the family can start discussing things openly and dealing with the feelings that come up.
 Following the tips listed below may make disclosure easier for you and your children:

 - Deal with your own feelings first.
-Understand your own emotions about living with the diagnosis.
+Understand your own emotions about living with the diagnosis (yours or theirs).

 - Build a strong parent-child relationship